 In a season marked by singing cheery songs, eating traditional holiday foods, wrapping gifts, and doing fun crafts, check out our list of holiday activities for elementary and middle school students below to ensure your class has a great send-off before winter break.

 Fun Holiday Activities for Elementary and Middle School Students

 1. Holiday Crafts for the Classroom (Grades K–8)

 There’s so much you can do when it comes to easy holiday crafts for the classroom—the list is endless.
 You can start by searching social media or consulting with your teacher BFF for ideas, but here’s a list to start you off:

 - Making snowpeople out of cotton balls (and other supplies)

 - Making snowflakes out of popsicle sticks or paper

-- Designing their own holiday ornaments
+- Designing holiday ornaments

-3. Create Holiday Cards
+4. Create Holiday Cards (All Grades)